 - Mix the dough on medium speed for about 5 minutes, The dough should come away from the sides of the bowl and be smooth and quite elastic.
 I had to scrape the sides of my bowl a couple of times.

 - Scrape the dough down into a rough ball and cover with plastic wrap.
 Let rise in a warm place for about 2 hours until risen and puffy.

-- Spray your griddle or large cast iron pan with a little cooking spray, and sprinkle with a little semolina or corn meal.
+- Sprinkle your griddle or skillet with a little semolina or corn meal.
 Cook the muffins on a low to medium low heat for about 15 minutes on each side, until they are golden browned and done.
-You can test for doneness with an instant read thermometer...the inside should register 180 to 200 degrees F. If they are very brown before getting thoroughly done on the inside, transfer them to a 350F oven to finish cooking.
+They will puff up initially, and when you flip them you'll see them take on the traditional English muffin shape.

 - If you have an electric griddle, set it to 300F.
 Otherwise, use low to moderate heat on the stove.
-A heavy bottomed pan, like cast iron, works well to modulate the heat.
+A griddle pan, or heavy bottomed pan, like cast iron, works well to modulate the heat.
 The muffins have to cook through, so you don’t want them to get too brown too quickly.

 - Work in batches so you don’t crowd your pan.

 Can I knead the dough in a large bowl until it comes away from the sides?
 Gave my wonderful, heavy-duty mixer to my daughter when I moved to my retirement community with a lot less kitchen space.
 Can’t wait to try this one.
 Just failed at making 2 loaves from another recipe.
 This one looks like a 5 star to me!
 Thank you!